How to Delete Videos from Google Drive?

 Step 3: Go to the last tab that looks like a folder icon and navigate to your video file or folder of files that you want to delete from Google Drive.
 Note that Google Drive on iPhone or iPad will not allow you to delete multiple files at once.

-Step 4: Tap the three dots and tap Remove to delete video from Google Drive.
+Step 4: Tap the three dots and tap Remove to delete the video from Google Drive.

 How to Delete Multiple Videos from Google Drive on iPhone and iPad